 The chosen option

-Option 2, the flock of birds, was the overwhelming favorite, and resonated deeply with our values.
-Migrating birds captures the essence of Sora Union most aptly.
+Option 2, the flock of birds, was the overwhelming favorite and resonated deeply with our values.
+Migrating birds capture the essence of Sora Union most aptly.
 Individual birds are vulnerable to natural elements and various predators.
 Migratory flocks of birds are a strong metaphor for community, teamwork and stealth.
 Scientists still don’t understand how birds flying in murmuration, do not collide with each other.

-We spent more time to focus on and refine the icon.
+We spent more time focusing on and regining the icon.